15th South Carolina Infantry Regiment: Initial battle

-The 15th South Carolina's initial trial-by-fire occurred on Hilton Head Island during the Battle of Port Royal Sound on November 7, 1861.
+The 15th South Carolina first entered combat on Hilton Head Island during the Battle of Port Royal Sound on November 7, 1861.

 Transfer to Virginia

-Following the Regiment's service on the coast of South Carolina, the unit was transferred to Robert E. Lee’s Army of Northern Virginia (ANV) in July 1862.
+After service on the coast of South Carolina, the unit was transferred to Robert E. Lee’s Army of Northern Virginia (ANV) in July 1862.
 As part of Lee's Army, the 15th SC served in James Longstreet's corps in all of the ANV battles from Second Manassas onward, including Sharpsburg and South Mountain.

 Battles in Kershaw's brigade

-In November 1862, the 15th South Carolina joined Brigadier General Joseph B. Kershaw’s famous South Carolina brigade where the regiment remained for the rest of the War.
-As part of Kershaw's brigade, the 15th SC fought in the battles of Fredericksburg, Chancellorsville and Gettysburg.
-Following the battle of Gettysburg in July 1863, Kershaw's brigade were sent by General Lee, along with two divisions of Longstreet’s corps, to the Western Army where they fought in the battles of Chickamauga, Knoxville and Bean's Station.
+In November 1862, the 15th South Carolina joined Brigadier General Joseph B. Kershaw’s South Carolina brigade for the rest of the war.
+The regiment fought in the battles of Fredericksburg, Chancellorsville and Gettysburg.

+Following the battle of Gettysburg in July 1863, Kershaw's brigade was sent by General Lee, along with two divisions of Longstreet’s corps, to the Western Army where they fought in the battles of Chickamauga, Knoxville and Bean's Station.